Aqovia/Aqovia.PactProducerVerifier/README.md

 ## Upgrading from 1.x

 As of version 2.x this library upgrades PactNet from version 2.x to 5.x.
-This is a breaking change as there are significant syntax changes between version 2 and 5, please see https://telxapp.atlassian.net/wiki/spaces/CP/pages/5586288718/How+to+upgrade+PACT+Tests for instructions on upgrading a project to use the latest version
+This is a breaking change as there are significant syntax changes between version 2 and 5, please see the PactNet documentation for [upgrading from < 3 to version 4](https://github.com/pact-foundation/pact-net/blob/master/docs/upgrading-to-4.md) and [upgrading from 4 to 5](https://github.com/pact-foundation/pact-net/blob/master/docs/upgrading-to-5.md) for guidance.